 Solar panels generally require very little maintenance since there are no moving parts.
 A few times a year, the panels should be inspected for any dirt or debris that may collect on them.
 Always make sure you are safety conscious when inspecting panels and don’t take any needless risks!
 If your panels are too high up on the roof to see very well from the ground, use caution with ladders.

 Cleaning is an important key aspect of solar panel maintenance.
 The dustier your area, the more frequent inspection is recommended.
 This ensures that dirt, grime, bird droppings and debris do not block the sun from efficient absorption by the panels.

 Q: How often should I clean my Solar Panels?

 When someone gets a new rooftop solar installation, the second question they always ask is “how often do I need to clean my solar panels.”
-We’ll answer that question on this week’s show — taking into account the different effects of rain, dust and electric rates (BTW, the first question people always ask is “how do I read my electric bill;” but that’s a topic for another show).
+We’ll answer that question here, taking into account the different effects of rain, dust and electric rates.